conoro/hugo.conoroneill.com/content/post/mock-tudor-edwardian-georgian-castle-with-irish-bar.md

 comment: false
 ---

-<div style="clear:both;"></div>Ah yes, those Sheraton folks in Massachusetts really know their architecture.
+Ah yes, those Sheraton folks in Massachusetts really know their architecture.
 Our hotel was only bettered by the one we drove under which straddled the Massachusetts Turnpike.
 I've always wanted a room with cars whizzing past 20 feet under my floor.

 Shopping disaster - only had time for Toys R Us.
 Kids happy even if I'm still without a new keyboard and mouse.